 - Irregular heartbeat

 - have had a severe infection, currently have an infection, or have a weakened immune system

 - have had a recent vaccination or are scheduled to receive vaccinations.
 You should not get certain vaccines before or during treatment with Rituxan

 - have any other medical conditions

 - are pregnant or planning to become pregnant.
 Talk to your healthcare provider about the risks to your unborn baby if you receive Rituxan during pregnancy.
-Females who are able to become pregnant should use effective birth control (contraception) during treatment with Rituxan and for 12 months after the last dose of Rituxan.
+Females who are able to become pregnant: your health care provider should do a pregnancy test to see if you are pregnant before starting Rituxan and you should use effective birth control (contraception) during treatment with Rituxan and for 12 months after your last dose of Rituxan.
 Tell your healthcare provider right away if you become pregnant or think that you are pregnant during treatment with Rituxan

 - are breastfeeding or plan to breastfeed.
-It is not known if Rituxan passes into your breast milk.
-Do not breastfeed during treatment and for at least 6 months after your last dose of Rituxan
+Rituxan may pass into your breast milk.
+Do not breastfeed during treatment and for 6 months after your last dose of Rituxan

 - are taking any medications, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Especially tell your healthcare provider if you take or have taken: